kyrios-jawad/nodejs-api-boilerplate/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites